pownjs/recon/README.md

 ```

 Now we know!
 This feature is quite useful if you are building large recon maps and you are just curious to know what are the key differences.
 Imagine your cron job performs the same recon every day and you would like to know if something new just appeared which might be worth exploring further.
 Hello, bug bounty hunters!

-## Sponsors

-This work is the result of an almost direct copy of SecApps excellent [Recon](https://recon.secapps.com) tool.
-While you can perform the same transformations from Pown now, Recon gives you a nice GUI which helps a lot.
-Also, the sharing features of SecApps are pretty cool.